Oregon Coast – Day 9

 Samuel H. Boardman Monument on the Oregon Coast

 Then, like a wink to those who are already up north, the sun peeks out to reassure us that its golden light is never far away.
-This view and the monument reflecting the sun is in honor of Samuel H. Boardman who was the Oregon State Parks Superintendent who oversaw the establishment of the state’s roadside parks.
+This view and the monument reflecting the sun is in honor of Samuel H. Boardman, the Oregon State Parks Superintendent who oversaw the establishment of the state’s roadside parks.
 The lands put to the side are an amazing collection of beautiful places that no one landowner is able to monopolize.
 The views are permanently available to all of us who make the effort to travel this coastal road and the highways that supply access to the parks on the interior.

 Caroline Wise at Harris Beach State Park in Brookings, Oregon

-On our first visit to the coast of Oregon 15 years ago we stayed right here at Harris Beach State Park in the Winchuck yurt.
+On our first visit to the coast of Oregon 15 years ago, we stayed right here at Harris Beach State Park in the Winchuck yurt.
 Tonight, we are staying in Chetco, named after the local indigenous people of southern Oregon and the river that runs through Brookings.

 Caroline Wise at Harris Beach State Park in Brookings, Oregon